Yambaó: Plot

-For several weeks Jorge is infatuated with Yambao, forgetting his wife, his plantation and shirking all his duties.
+For several weeks Jorge is infatuated with Yambaó, forgetting his wife, his plantation and shirking all his duties.
 However, when Jorge is informed that his wife is about to give birth, he rushes to her side and clears all thoughts of lust and infidelity from his mind.
-Yambao, heartbroken and jealous, is advised by Caridad to kill Beatriz and her child to get back at Jorge.
-Yambao takes a dagger and rushes towards the plantation, eventually cornering Beatriz and her child.
+Yambaó, heartbroken and jealous, is advised by Caridad to kill Beatriz and her child to get back at Jorge.
+Yambaó takes a dagger and rushes towards the plantation, eventually cornering Beatriz and her child.
 But before she can complete her crime, Caridad is discovered by the foreman of the plantation and swiftly killed with a machete.
-Yambao shudders momentarily as Caridad's evil influence fades away and then comes to her senses.
+Yambaó shudders momentarily as Caridad's evil influence fades away and then comes to her senses.
 Realizing what she was about to do, she flees in horror and promises not to cause any more harm.
 Caridad's body is then subject to a funeral ceremony with exotic rituals which Jorge attends.
-As the ceremony nears its climax, Yambao is possessed by Caridad's spirit and rushes over to Jorge in an attempt to stab him.
-Yambao, however, cannot bring herself to do it and instead runs to the edge of a nearby stone gorge and hurls herself into it.
+As the ceremony nears its climax, Yambaó is possessed by Caridad's spirit and rushes over to Jorge in an attempt to stab him.
+Yambaó, however, cannot bring herself to do it and instead runs to the edge of a nearby stone gorge and hurls herself into it.
 The film ends with Jorge cradling her corpse as a handful of his slaves quietly look on.

 Production

-Yambao was a co-production between Mexico and Cuba and was shot entirely in Cuba.
-Yambao is played by the Cuban dancer Ninon Sevilla, who had a long career in the Cinema of Mexico of the 1940s and 50s, particularly in the subgenre known as the Rumberas film.
+Yambaó was a co-production between Mexico and Cuba and was shot entirely in Cuba.
+Yambaó is played by the Cuban dancer Ninon Sevilla, who had a long career in the Cinema of Mexico of the 1940s and 50s, particularly in the subgenre known as the Rumberas film.
 The Mexican actors Ramon Gay and Rosa Elena Durgel interpreted the characters of Jorge and his wife Beatriz.
 Yambaó was released in black and white for the Latin American market, and in color with a dubbed English track in the American market under the title Cry of the Bewitched.